Driving Drills to Help You Dominate Your Golf Game

 It’s time to become one with your driver and swing.
 Closing your eyes as you practice your swing will not only allow less visual distractions, but forces you to feel the position of your club, the face angle, swing plane/path and how your body position changes throughout the movement.
 We suggest only trying this when the range is empty.

 The impact of the golf ball is crucial but sometimes difficult to determine.
 In comes this great and unconventional drill from GolfWRX.
 At a local convenience store, purchase a can of athlete’s foot spray powder.
 Spray the face of your driver (note: it will not damage the club and the spray can be easily removed with a wet towel) and make a plus sign by dividing the face into four quadrants.
 After your swing, check the face to determine where you have made impact on the club face and adjust accordingly.

 If you’re headed out for a round at Superstition Golf and Country Club, one of the best private golf courses in AZ, give these tips and drills a try!
+For more tips check out Go the Distance with Your Driver and 3 Easy Golf Swing Tips.
 If you would like more specific instruction, our team is ready to help.
 To learn more about our top-notch golf education, call 480-983-1411.